 2. Yogyakarta airport is one of the best airports for transfer that I’ve experienced in Indonesia.
 Yes!
 No hassle at all.
 You’ll get a bunch of middle aged guys that try to offer you airport transfer services, but they are (mostly) just so polite.
 No pushing, no nagging, no hassle.
 If you say “no”, they’ll understand.

 3. Yes, there are ATM machines at the airport.
 There are at least 3 or 4 ATM machines.
-The ATM machines are located on the right side of arrival gate.
+The ATM machines are located close to the conveyor belts.
 There are also money changers, but I wouldn’t recommend using them as the exchange rate is never that good.

 8. Yogyakarta Airport is the third busiest airport in Java (after Soekarno–Hatta International Airport (CGK) in Jakarta and Juanda International Airport (SUB) in Surabaya).
-The airport is so busy because Yogyakarta is one of the most visited cities in Indonesia.
+The airport is relatively busy due to Yogyakarta is one of the most visited cities in Indonesia.

-9. Though it is the third busiest airport in Java, but the airport is pretty small and sometimes can be really hectic at departure.
-Yes, do come a bit early for departure because sometimes the queuing for baggage drop is ridiculous.
+9. Though it is the third busiest airport in Java, but the airport is not that big and sometimes can be really hectic at departure.
+Do come a bit early for departure because sometimes the queuing for baggage drop is a bit silly.

 To help you arrange your trip to Yogyakarta I’ve created a helpful shortlist of the best hotels.
 You can find them below.
 Just pick the article that suits your travel needs.